-Mice with markedly reduced circulating HDLs exhibit enhanced astrogliosis associated with increased IL-6 expression in the ARC.
+Mice with markedly reduced circulating HDLs exhibit enhanced astrogliosis associated with increased IL-6 expression in the ARC

-To determine whether circulating HDL levels modulate hypothalamic inflammation, we used a genetic loss of function mouse model for apoA-I (apoA- $\Gamma^{\prime-}$ ), the main protein component of HDL.
-As expected, fast-protein liquid chromatography (FPLC) analysis of apolipoprotein profiles revealed a severely reduced circulating HDL cholesterol concentration in apoA- $\Gamma^{\prime-}$ mice compared with wt littermates (apoA- $\Gamma^{+/+}$ , Figure 1A and B).
-We found that in the absence of apoA-I, mRNA levels of the inflammatory interleukin 6 (IL-6) were significantly increased in the hypothalamus (Fig. 1C).
-Glial fibrillary acidic protein (GFAP) is an intermediate filament protein that reliably identifies reactive astrocytes in association with cell process expansion (23, 24).
-Using immuno-histochemical staining of brain sections for GFAP, we found that astrocytic gliosis is markedly increased specifically in the ARC of apoA- $\Gamma^{\prime-}$ compared to apoA- $\Gamma^{+/+}$ mice (Fig. 1D).
-Consistent with increased reactive astrogliosis, we also found that the GFAP-labeled cells were enlarged in size, and had more extensive processes, thus exhibiting the typical pro-inflammatory morphology.
-In parallel we determined whether ARC microglial cells were activated by immunohistochemistry using the well-established macrophage/microgliaspecific marker calcium-binding protein allograft inflammatory factor 1 (iba1) (25).
-Iba1 is specifically expressed in activated microglia and is thus regarded as a specific surrogate parameter for microgliosis.
+To determine whether circulating HDL levels modulate hypothalamic inflammation, we used a genetic loss of function mouse model for apoA-I (apoA- $I^{-/-}$ ), the main protein component of HDL.
+As expected, fast-performance LC analysis of apolipoprotein profiles revealed a severely reduced circulating HDL cholesterol concentration in apoA-I-/- mice compared with WT littermates (apoA-I+/+; Fig. 1A, B).
+We found that in the absence of apoA-I, mRNA levels of the inflammatory IL-6 were significantly increased in the hypothalamus (Fig. 1C).
+GFAP is an intermediate filament protein that reliably identifies reactive astrocytes in association with cell process expansion (23, 24).
+Using immunohistochemical staining of brain sections for GFAP, we found that astrocytic gliosis is markedly increased specifically in the ARC of apoA- $I^{-/-}$ compared with apoA- $I^{+/+}$ mice (Fig. 1D).
+Consistent with increased reactive astrogliosis, we also found that the GFAP-labeled cells were enlarged in size and had more extensive processes, thus exhibiting the typical pro-inflammatory morphology.
+In parallel, we determined whether ARC microglial cells were activated by immunohistochemistry using the wellestablished macrophage/microglia-specific marker, ionized calcium-binding adapter molecule 1 (Iba-1) (25).
+Iba-1 is specifically expressed in activated microglia and is thus regarded as a specific surrogate parameter for microgliosis.
 It has been commonly used to detect and compare activated microglia in numerous species (26).
 Our quantitative analysis of brain sections revealed no differences in microglial activation in the ARC between the two genotypes (Fig. 1E).
-As an additional sign of microglial activation, iba1 positive cells display the typical pro-inflammatory morphology of enlarged cell bodies and thickened processes.
-Herein, we observed no difference in morphology of microglia in the hypothalami of apoA-I-/- compared to apoA-I+/+ mice.
-In other regions of the brain, including the hippocampus or the cortex, we did not observe differences in astroglial and microglial activation (Supplemental figure S1A and B).
+As an additional sign of microglial activation,

+Iba-1-positive cells display the typical pro-inflammatory morphology of enlarged cell bodies and thickened processes.
+Herein, we observed no difference in morphology of microglia in the hypothalami of apoA-I-/- compared with apoA-I+/+ mice.
+In other regions of the brain, including the hippocampus or the cortex, we did not observe differences in astroglial and microglial activation (supplemental Fig. S1A, B).
 In conclusion, our results indicate that circulating HDLs associate with reactive astrogliosis in the ARC, an area known to play a pivotal role in the regulation of energy balance.

-Low circulating HDL levels are associated with increased adiposity, hepatic steatosis and impaired glucose homeostasis in mice fed a low-fat diet.
+Low circulating HDL levels are associated with increased adiposity, hepatic steatosis, and impaired glucose homeostasis in mice fed a low-fat diet

-To understand whether the increased reactive astrogliosis observed in apoA- $\Gamma^{-/-}$ mice is associated with early markers of metabolic dysfunction, we determined body composition and circulating glucose levels in apoA- $\Gamma^{-/-}$ and apoA- $\Gamma^{+/+}$ mice.
-Although apoA- $\Gamma^{-/-}$ mice had similar body weights as apoA- $\Gamma^{+/+}$ mice when fed a regular chow diet, we confirmed previous results by us and others showing that absence of apoA-I in mice results in increased fat mass (19, 27) (Fig. 2A and B).
-Hepatic triglyceride content was also markedly increased in apoA- $\Gamma^{-/-}$ compared to apoA- $\Gamma^{+/+}$ mice (Fig. 2C), indicating that the excess body fat mass in apoA- $\Gamma^{-/-}$ mice results in part from an increased triglyceride accumulation within the liver.
-We next asked whether the hepatic steatosis in apoA- $\Gamma^{-/-}$ mice is associated with impaired hepatic glucose homeostasis.
-As depicted in Figure 2D, fasting glucose levels were significantly higher in apoA- $\Gamma^{-/-}$ compared to apoA- $\Gamma^{+/+}$ mice, implying deterioration of hepatic glucose metabolism.
-Consistent with the latter, glucose measurements during a pyruvate-tolerance test (PTT) also revealed an enhanced hepatic glucose output in apoA- $\Gamma^{-/-}$ mice compared to their apoA- $\Gamma^{+/+}$ littermates (Fig. 2E).
-These findings suggest that apoA-I deficiency contributes to impaired hepatic lipid and glucose homeostasis.
+To understand whether the increased reactive astrogliosis observed in apoA-I-/- mice is associated with early markers of metabolic dysfunction, we determined body composition and circulating glucose levels in apoA-I-/- and apoA-I+/+ mice.
+Although apoA-I-/- mice had similar body weights as apoA-I+/+ mice when fed a regular chow diet, we confirmed previous results by us and others showing that absence of apoA-I in mice results in increased fat mass (27) (Fig. 2A, B).
+Hepatic triglyceride content was also markedly increased in apoA-I-/- compared with apoA-I+/+ mice (Fig. 2C), indicating that the excess body fat mass in apoA-I-/- mice results, in part, from an increased triglyceride accumulation within the liver.
+We next asked